shibaone/k9-matic-telemetry/README.md

 retry_delay = "1s"
 ```

+> [!NOTE]
-> **Note**: `retry_delay` is the time interval to wait when there is an error.
+> `retry_delay` is the time interval to wait when there is an error.
 (Like "Stats login failed : unauthorized").
 Previously there was a 10 second delay coded into the Dialer function, but this delay was not respected.
 Now this is configurable and actually does wait the specified time.

 ### Create Systemd Service